soloesteban/masters_stevens/Meeting Minutes/May 21 meeting.md

 - In person Poster Presentation in the Boston Scientific Global Technology Exposition (GTE) to occur at Arden Hills, MN on May 29.

-- [Esteban Solórzano](mailto:esteban.solorzano@gmail.com) offers to provide in the future some lectures based on sections of the book we are developing on Medical Device Systems Engineering (MDSE).
-This would serve a dual purpose:

-    - Validate Book Content: present draft chapters to students and gather valuable feedback on their clarity, usefulness, and comprehensiveness.
-Note: Tailor the lectures to align with relevant courses in the Masters in Systems Engineering program.

-    - Prepare for PhD Path: The lectures will provide an opportunity to practice and refine teaching skills, which would be beneficial as [Esteban Solórzano](mailto:esteban.solorzano@gmail.com) considers pursuing a PhD.

 ## References

 - [Project Report](https://soloesteban.github.io/masters_stevens/)